MarkoKurtovic/Sitemap-generator/README.md

 # Sitemap-generator
-I created a sitemap.xml generator for a single page website using Python and Mysql.
+Sitemap.xml generator for a single page website using Python and Mysql.